 Registration first via direct mail communication with the lecturer, in order to identify suitable dates for the stay at JSC.

-Course meetings Teaching format Lab Group size , Workload[h] CP 60 T / 210 S 9 T = face-to-face teaching $S = $ independent study
+Course meetings Teaching format Group size h/week Workload[h] T = face-to-face teaching $S = independent study$

 Own laptop to connect and program on the supercomputers.